 Cisco's Wave 2 Wi-Fi APs extend the network to wireless users without compromising performance or security

 Progent's Cisco CCIE-certified wireless networking consultants can provide remote or onsite consulting and troubleshooting services to help you design, deploy, update, optimize, manage and debug Aironet Wi-Fi deployments of any size or topology.
-Progent's Cisco-certified CCIE network engineers and Cisco Wi-Fi controller consultants can also help you integrate your WiFi ecosystem with your wired wide-area network (WLAN) and cloud-based resources to create an enterprise-wide connectivity solution that is easy to manage and expand.
+Progent's Cisco-certified CCIE network engineers and Cisco Wi-Fi controller consultants can also help you integrate your WiFi ecosystem with your wired wide-area network (WAN) and cloud-based resources to create an enterprise-wide connectivity solution that is easy to manage and expand.
 Progent also offers affordable WiFi site surveys to help you determine the most efficient selection, placement and configuration of Aironet wireless APs to accommodate your specific office layout, building structure, and anticipated network traffic.

 Cisco Aironet Wave 2 Indoor Wireless Access Points